lafry5/README/README.md

 You can access this Github Repository at: https://github.com/lafry5/README

 ## Video Link (if applicable)
-The link to the video of this project is located at: TBD
+The link to the video of this project is located at: https://youtu.be/410S-Zlx1lo

 ## *Description*
 README Generator automatically creates readme.md files